 Non-functional properties cannot only be attached to components, but also to ports and connectors, e.g., examining the min and max values for an out port, (i.e., a built in sanity check).
 Since PECOS is developed to support resource constrained embedded real-time systems, scheduling information and memory consumption are crucial properties to monitor.
-Hence, PECOS enables support for instrumenting components during runtime.
+Hence, PECOS enables support for instrumenting components during run-time.
 Every component is instrumented to extract information about the WCET and its cycle time.
 The components are also instrumented with respect to their code size and data (i.e., information on the heap).

-4. Monitoring Software Components
+5. Monitoring Software Components

 Although a multitude of component properties are of interest when building reliable and reusable software components, there are some aspects that would significantly help increasing reusability and lower the time spent on integration testing.
-We have identified four main aspects of interest.
+We have identified four main aspects to monitor, in order to support the key areas defined in Section 1.

-4.1.
+5.1.
 Temporal Behaviour

-Having knowledge of the temporal behaviour of an execution is particularly important for realtime systems.
+Having knowledge of the temporal behaviour of an execution is particularly important for real-time systems.
 If the worst-case and best-case execution times of a set of reusable components are known, the possibility of successfully predicting the temporal behaviour of the component assembly will radically increase.
-Also, other execution time metrics, such as average execution time, standard deviation, execution time histogram or other types of statistical representations of component execution time behaviour can be helpful to estimate statistical temporal properties of component assemblies [14].
+Also, other execution time metrics, such as average execution time, standard deviation, execution time histogram or other types of statistical representations of component execution time behaviour can be helpful to estimate statistical temporal properties of component assemblies [18].